Dún Laoghaire: Historical artists and performances

 The baritone Frederick Ranalow, who performed close to 1,500 performances in The Beggar's Opera, was born in Kingstown, although he moved to England at an early age.
 The black equestrian and circus owner Pablo Fanque, immortalised in the Beatles' song Being for the Benefit of Mr. Kite!, performed here for one week during a long engagement in Dublin, in 1850.

 In August 1991, Seattle grunge band Nirvana played at the Top Hat.

 Festival of World Cultures

 Dún Laoghaire was previously home to the Festival of World Cultures.
 This three-day festival was one of the largest music festivals in Ireland and attracted over a quarter of a million visitors to the town over a weekend in August.
-The festival ran for nine years, from 2001–2010, until it was suspended by its operator, Dún Laoghaire Rathdown County Council.
+The festival ran for nine years, from 2001 to 2010, until it was suspended by its operator, Dún Laoghaire Rathdown County Council.
 This followed a report from the former county manager who oversaw its launch, and input from the then county manager, after a deficit of over 400,000 euro was reached in 2010.
 The festival never resumed.